the-argus/okaylib/README.md

 ## Planned features

-- [x] implicit `context()` for allocators, random number generators, current error message, etc
+- [x] implicit `context()` for allocators, random number generators, current error message, etc.
+- [x] modify context with `context_switch` type, which always restores changes when it is destroyed. it cannot be moved.
 - [x] polymorphic allocator interface
 - [ ] implementations for arena, block, slab, page, and remapping page allocators
-- [ ] wrapper / import of jemalloc for the allocator interface
+- [ ] wrapper / import of jemalloc for the allocator interface.
 - [x] "result" type: optional with enum error value. like `std::expected`, kind of
-- [x] "opt" type: optional but supports assigning in references which effectively become pointers. no exceptions
+- [x] "opt" type: optional but supports assigning in references which effectively become pointers. does not throw.
+- [ ] "hresult" type: like result but instead of storing its error value, it points to a more complex (optionally polymorphic) error type. stands for "heavy result"
+- [ ] "cresult" type, exactly like optional internally but with a different interface.
+      On construction, it stores an info string in the thread context.
+Has a getter which returns a reference to the string in the context.
+Stands for "context result".
+Maybe instead "lresult" for "local result?".
+Potentially a debugmode check to make sure you haven't overwritten the value in the context when you access it from the result.
-- [x] conditional support for constexpr + trivial traits for opt and result
+- [x] opt and result are constexpr + trivial, if their payloads are
 - [x] slice type: like span but not nullable
 - [x] defer statement
 - [x] stdmem: functions for checking if slices are overlapping, contained